KILTprotocol/docs/docs/develop/07_dApp/03_well-known-did-config.md

 ### Attesting the Domain Linkage Credential

-Upon receiving the GET request from the extension, your dapp will make a claim that contains its domain origin and DID.
+Upon receiving the GET request from the extension, your dapp will generate a self-issued credential containing its domain origin and DID.
-Then it will self-attest the claim.
-This self-attestation is referred to as a Domain Linkage Credential.
+This credential is referred to as a Domain Linkage Credential.

 #### Making the claim

-Your dapp's claim is based on the domain linkage CType, which can be created from the existing CType schema:
+Your dapp's credential is based on the domain linkage CType, which can be created from the existing CType schema:

 <TsJsSnippet>
   {DomainLinkageCtype}
 </TsJsSnippet>

-The claim is built from the CType, claim contents, and your dapp's unique DID:
+The credential is built from the CType, claim contents, and your dapp's unique DID:

 <TsJsSnippet>
   {DomainLinkageClaim}